 Wellness, by today’s definition, is about putting yourself (and your health) on the top of the list.
 We can even acknowledge that some of these things are worth the price tag.

-Whether or not there the wellness industry’s bubble will or will not pop is yet to be determined, but it’s a multi-billion dollar industry, so let’s face it: Americans are pouring their disposable income into wellness.
+Whether or not the wellness industry’s bubble will or will not pop is yet to be determined, but it’s a multi-billion dollar industry, so let’s face it: Americans are pouring their disposable income into wellness.

-According to supplement company Myprotein who surveyed 1,350 Americans—granted, a tiny sample size for ascertaining conclusive data—the company found that the average person between the ages of 18 and 65 spends $155 a month (or about $5.50 a day) on their health and fitness regimen.
+According to supplement company Myprotein, who surveyed 1,350 Americans—granted, a tiny sample size for ascertaining conclusive data—the company found that the average person between the ages of 18 and 65 spends $155 a month (or about $5.50 a day) on their health and fitness regimen.

-Interestingly, amidst arguable-bougie offerings like Nap York, ReCOVER NYC, NEO U, and a slew of drool-worthy juice shops, the survey says, “New Yorkers are quite traditional when it comes to keeping fit”.
+Interestingly, amidst arguably-bougie offerings like Nap York, ReCOVER NYC, NEO U, and a slew of drool-worthy juice shops, the survey says, “New Yorkers are quite traditional when it comes to keeping fit”.
 In fact, despite all the boutique offerings in New York City, the survey found that 96% of those surveyed in the state had an old-school gym membership (think New York Sports Club) and spent the most per month on food plans (like Blue Apron or Kettlebell Kitchen).

 But we must look at this in a spectrum.
 On one end, there’s your bridge-running, free-workouts-in-the-park-loving friend.
 And on the other, there’s your infrared-sauna-obsessed, collagen-blending, adaptogen-gobbling, high-intensity-interval training, CrossFitting coworker.

 It’s the New Yorker on the latter end of the spectrum who’s the target consumer of NYC’s latest “wellness concept”: The Well.